What we know about missing Titanic tourist submarine

 It added that the company is “deeply thankful for the extensive assistance we have received from several government agencies and deep sea companies in our efforts to establish contact with the submersible.”

-At Tuesday’s press conference, US Coast Guard Captain Jamie Frederick confirmed that there is still no sign of the Titan.
+At Wednesday’s press conference, US Coast Guard Captain Jamie Frederick confirmed that there is still no sign of the Titan.
+Mr Frederick refused to comment on the less than 24 hours of oxygen left, instead saying he remained hopeful and efforts were “100%” focused on a search and rescue mission.

-Even if the vessel is located under the surface of the ocean, concerns are mounting that huge multi-agency, international search and rescue operation will be helpless to actually retrieve it and save the five men inside.

-When asked if a rescue will be possible if found, Cpt Frederick admitted that he couldn’t give “the answer” to that.

 The world’s deepest under sea search and rescue mission